 |18 - 19 May 2017||12th Global Slag Conference & Exhibition||Düsseldorf, Germany|

 |6 - 7 June 2017||1st Global CemTrans Conference & Exhibition||Antwerp, Belgium|

 |20 - 21 February 2018||12th Global CemFuels Conference & Exhibition||Berlin, Germany|

 Plant visit: Lafarge Mannersdorf - An early adopter of alternative fuels

-The 8th Global CemFuels Conference & Exhibition will be visiting the Lafarge Mannersdorf cement plant for its field trip.
+The 8th Global CemFuels Conference & Exhibition visited the Lafarge Mannersdorf cement plant for its field trip.
 Read about the plant in the February 2014 issue of Global Cement Magazine.